vinhta1/Obsidian-Repository/Eberron/To Be Named/Session 03/Scene 4 - The Offering.md

 > [!quote] Intro
-> You wrap your hand around the door's handle, and you open the door.
+> You wrap your hand around the door's handle, and you twist.